TAMUCIDI/GEOG-392-GIS-Programming/Labs/Lab05/Lab05.md

 ### **Step 3.
 Buffer & Clip**

-When the cursor find the garage name, select the `garage_feature` and then buffer on this sub-feature.
+When the cursor find the garage name, select the garage with the name entered and then buffer on this sub-feature class.
 Then clip the `structures` on the selected garage buffer.

 APIs: